 About

-Holderfield further claims that design innovation, is best learned through highly interactive and contextually engaging experiences, that enable and empower students to understand the actual problem behind the perceived problem.
+Holderfield further claims that these approaches are best learned through highly interactive and contextually engaging experiences that enable and empower students to understand the actual underlying problem.
 It starts with putting students directly in the context of the problem space, where they understand stakeholder needs first-hand.
 This deep understanding allows them to gain empathy, which ultimately frames the opportunity in a way that is meaningful to people.
-These opportunity frameworks inform the generation of conceptual ideas, which are then prototyped and tested, and iterated upon through the use of constructive feedback loops.
-Lastly, students build outcomes that are not only original but desirable, feasible and viable.
+These opportunity frameworks inform the generation of conceptual ideas, which are then prototyped and tested, and iterated upon using constructive feedback loops.
+Lastly, students build outcomes that are not only original but desirable, feasible, and viable.

-Ultimately, design innovation is deeply personal, interactive, and iterative.
+Ultimately, these approaches are deeply personal, interactive, and iterative.
 A student's ability to learn comes about through a deep and rigorous immersion that is facilitated through project-based experiences, rather than theoretical simulations.

 Education